 5 Ways to Exercise Your Dog Indoors

 Deciding to get a dog is one of those decisions that can improve your life a lot, but having a pet is not as easy as it seems to be.
-Besides the basic needs like food and shelter, dogs need a lot of physical activity.
+Besides the basic needs like food and shelter, dogs need a lot of physical activity and trainings.

 Lack of running around, walking and having fun outdoors can have a lot of negative effects on the dogs.
 It can lead to a depression and reduced levels of dog's health.